Student Life Policies

 Will Graduation Requirements Change Because of Disabilities?
 No.

 We believe that teaching within a course can be modified to address particular disabilities by providing reasonable accommodations.
 Students, regardless of their disability, in most cases can successfully master the material of courses and meet graduation requirements.
-Should a student have questions about the process of seeking accommodations, please contact the Associate Dean of Students and Disability Services Coordinator at (269) 337-7209.
+Should a student have questions about the process of seeking accommodations, please contact the Senior Associate Dean of Students at (269) 337-7209.
 Kalamazoo College uses several assistive technologies to assist students with disabilities access resources in classrooms and in the library.